hassanrasheedk/finetuned-llama2/README.md

 # Topic Labeling with Hugging Face Transformers

 This project demonstrates how to use a fine-tuned model to generate labels for topics.
-The model can be loaded directly if available or loaded with LoRA adapters if the final model is not available.
+The original model from Meta is finetuned using quantization and LoRA for the topic modeling task.

 ## Table of Contents